 The Vice-President (Operations) shall be responsible for submitting the proposal of the new service to the Advisory Board and, pending on their approval, write and present policy regarding the new service to the Engineering Society Council.

-The Society’s physical facilities including:

-The Services Space

-The Clark EngSoc Lounge

-The ILC EngSoc Offices

-The Tom Harris Student Lounge

-Related areas

 The legal and financial decisions for the Engineering Society in collaboration with the President, and Vice-President (Student Affairs) as seen in Policy θ.B, including:

 Cosignatory authority on legal contractual obligations of the Engineering Society, including leases, insurance and capital investments.